caboosesw/estimating-poc/README.md

 ## salespitch

-* Requires GitHub personal account
+* Tied directly to GitHub issues and pull requests
 * Multiple repos in one view
 * Epics & Dependencies
 * Slack integration